skypjack/entt/docs/md/entity.md

 The library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.
-This is achieved by specializing the `component_traits_deprecated` class or by adding the required properties to the component definition when needed.<br/>
+This is achieved by specializing the `component_traits` class or by adding the required properties to the component definition when needed.<br/>
 Views and groups adapt accordingly when they detect a storage with a different deletion policy than the default.
 In particular: